Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

 <h2>Additional information</h2>

-<p>The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) &amp; social (facebook, google, etc.) identify providers for ArcGIS Online or Portal.
-More information can be found <a href="https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm">here</a>.</p>
+<p>The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) and social (Facebook, Google, etc.) identify providers for ArcGIS Online or Portal.
+More information on enterprise logins can be found <a href="https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm">here</a>.</p>

-<p>For additional information on using Oauth in your app, see the <a href="https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/">Mobile and Native Named User Login</a> topic in our guide.</p>
+<p>For additional information on using OAuth in your app, see the <a href="https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/">Mobile and Native Named User Login</a> topic in our guide.
+To setup and access your own app using this sample (using your own ArcGIS portal), see the wiki for details.</p>

 <h2>Tags</h2>

-<p>authentication, cloud, credential ,portal, security</p>
+<p>authentication, cloud, credential, portal, security</p>